kg8m/asyncomplete-mocword.vim/README.md

 \ }))
 ```

-Note: `args` is optional. it will be passed as the `mocword` arguments.
+Note: `args` is optional.
+It will be passed as the `mocword` arguments.